 - Restoration of historic components of the structure

-- Replacement or repair of walkways or paths leading to the front of the property (not including public sidewalks)
+- Replacement or repair of walkways, sidewalks, or paths

-- Repairs to front porch or deck, including handrails, banisters, and/or support columns
+- Repairs to exterior porches or decks, including handrails, banisters, and/or support columns

 - Replacement or repair of fencing